http://2025-12-01t1420z.cam

 2025

-Four videos are displayed, capturing the exact same moment in time from 14:20-14:25 UTC on December 1, 2025.
-The videos run for their entire 5-minute duration before the page automatically refreshes with another random selection of four recordings.
-Participants filming the videos each provided a description of their position shown alongside each video.
+Four videos capture the same moment in time: December 1, 2025 14:20-14:25 UTC.
+The videos run for their entire 5-minute duration before the page automatically refreshes and repopulates with another four recordings.
+Participants filming each video provided a description of their position listed alongside each video.
 Locations span North America, Europe, and Asia.
+The simple, slow mundanity of one particular place (rarely seen on our devices) is juxtaposed against that of another—in infinite permutations.

 Trimming snow peas by hand